British philosophy: Duns Scotus

 John Duns Scotus (c.
-1265 – 8 November 1308) was an important philosopher and theologian of the High Middle Ages.
-Scotus was born around 1265, at Duns, in Berwickshire, Scotland.
-In 1291 he was ordained as a priest in Northampton, England.
-A note in Codex 66 of Merton College, Oxford, records that Scotus "flourished at Cambridge, Oxford and Paris".
-He died in Cologne in 1308.
-He is buried in the "Minoritenkirche", the Church of the Franciscans (or Minor Friars) in Cologne.
-He was beatified by Pope John Paul II on 20 March 1993.
+1265–1308) also known as Doctor Subtilis (Latin: "Subtle Doctor") was from Duns, in Berwickshire, Scotland.
+In 1291 he was ordained a priest in Northampton, England.
+A note in Codex 66 of Merton College, Oxford records that Scotus "flourished at Cambridge, Oxford and Paris".
+Scotus's view of preservative redemption and Immaculate Conception was declared dogma by Pope Pius IX.
+He was beatified by Pope John Paul II.

-Nicknamed Doctor Subtilis (the subtle doctor), he is well known for the "univocity of being," the formal distinction, and the idea of haecceity.
-The univocity of being holds that existence is the most abstract concept we have and is applicable to everything that exists.
-The formal distinction is a way of distinguishing between different aspects of the same thing such that the distinction is intermediate between what is merely conceptual, and what is fully real or mind-independent.
-Haecceity (from the Latin haecceitas) is the idea of "thisness," a concept which denotes the discrete qualities, properties or characteristics of a thing which make it a particular thing.
+Scotus was a realist best known for the univocity of being, the formal distinction, and the idea of haecceity.
+The Scotist view of the univocity of being contrasts with the Thomist view of the equivocity of being and analogia entis, held by Italian Thomas Aquinas.
+Scotus held being is the most abstract concept and applicable to everything that exists.
+The British Thomists included William of Hotham, Richard of Clapwell, and Thomas of Sutton.

+The formal distinction is a distinction that is intermediate between a merely conceptual distinction, and a logical distinction that is fully real or mind-independent.
+Haecceity is the idea of "thisness," a concept which denotes the discrete qualities, properties or characteristics of a thing which make it a particular thing.

+Thomas Wilton studied under Scotus.
+Walter Burley (c.
+1275–1345) studied under Wilton.
+Burley was a noted logician.